 Over the last four years patronage of the springs has doubled and the trust has dreamed big about a new complex to cope with further growth.
 The PGF funding adds to a Foundation North grant of $1.87 million which is in hand, ''plus money from the springs we've been able to squirrel away for a while'' and hopefully funds from a grant application yet to be decided by Lotteries NZ.

 ''The timing was perfect for us.
-We've been in litigation with our neighbours Top Energy for years [boundaries issues over the expansion of the Ngawha geothermal power station] and we've been in the Waitangi Treaty settlement disputes process for 15 years.
+We've been in mediation with our neighbours Top Energy for years [boundaries issues over the expansion of the Ngawha geothermal power station] and we've been in the Waitangi Treaty settlement disputes process for 15 years.
 Everything seemed an uphill struggle and we've been on hold over the Ngawha springs plan,'' Robust said.

 ''Now it's just fantastic that this week we'll be submitting the building resource consent application.''